ShubhamMca88/Django-Gym-Management-System/README.md

         </samp>
 </h1>
 <p align="center">
-        <samp> Hy I'm shubham, as developer with a passion for crafting clean and efficient code.
-Proficient in frontend and backend technologies, with a focus on creating intuitive user experiences and scalable solutions.
-Dedicated to continuous learning and staying updated with the latest industry trends.
-Ready to contribute to dynamic teams and drive impactful projects.
+        <samp> Hi, I'm Shubham as a developer skilled in frontend and backend technologies.
+I create user-friendly and scalable solutions with clean code.
+I’m always learning and up-to-date with industry trends.
+Ready to join dynamic teams and work on impactful projects.
         </samp>
 </p>